June 29, 2021

 Over the past two days, the sold out HardTech Conference brought together industry leaders, tech founders, expert panelists, audiences from coast-to-coast, media personnel, government stakeholders and more.
-The inspiring and innovative virtual environment generated countless connections and new ideas that reflect the massive talent Canada has.
-Industry experts guided the audience through discussions that explored how Canada can capitalize on opportunities to safeguard industry supply chains and supercharge Canadian manufacturing capabilities.
+The inspiring and innovative virtual environment generated countless connections and new ideas that reflect Canada’s massive talent.
+Industry experts explored how Canada can capitalize on opportunities to safeguard industry supply chains and supercharge Canadian manufacturing capabilities.

 Day one set the tone for a phenomenal event.
 Moderated by Manjula Selvarajah, Technology Columnist for CBC Radio, The Evolution of Hardware Technology panel discussion welcomed The Honourable Minister Ng, Minister of Small Business, Export Production and International Trade and MP for Markham-Thornhill, Kevin O’Neil, Corporate VP and AMD Canada Managing Director, and Jamie Dinsmore, VP and Country Manager, Siemens Digital Industries Software.
 The discussion centered on Canada’s opportunity to meet global market demand for hardware and semiconductors.
 Hardware technology are the building blocks of advanced technology and Minister Ng reassured entrepreneurs that Canada understands the importance and roles that semiconductors play in innovation..